marioroy/mandelbrot-python/README.md

 # Acknowledgements

-Bright qualitative colour scheme, distinct for all people.
-Coloring using a slight modification of Bernstein polynomials.
+Bright qualitative colour scheme (courtesy of Paul Tol).
+I also tried coloring using a slight modification of Bernstein polynomials.

 * https://personal.sron.nl/~pault/